-Therapy for dissociation
+Therapy for Dissociation in Texas

 What is Dissociation?

-Dissociation is a coping tool that can help create disconnection and compartmentalization from things like your mind, body, emotions, memory, identity and even the world around you.
+Dissociation is a coping tool that can help create disconnection and compartmentalization from things like your mind, body, emotions, memory, identity, and even the world around you.
 Dissociation can help when faced with a situation that is too stressful or feels like it could be an overwhelming threat that cannot be prevented or escaped.
 Research shows that dissociation is common after experiencing a traumatic event.
 There are several ways that our bodies respond to trauma, most commonly referred to as fight-flight and freeze.
 Researchers identify dissociation as similar to a freeze response.
-In situations that cannot be controlled or escaped the next best alternative is to shut down, compartmentalize or create some sense of distance from it.
+In situations that cannot be controlled or escaped, the next best alternative is to shut down, compartmentalize, or create some sense of distance from it.
 Dissociation helps create an inner distance from what would be overwhelming if experienced in full.
-Ultimately, it helps you survive what would otherwise be difficult to bear so that you can function as best as is possible.
+Ultimately, it helps you survive what would otherwise be difficult to bear so that you can function as best as possible.

 Dissociation is much more common than you may think.
 In fact, research shows that more than 75% of adults in the United States have experienced at least one dissociative episode.